King Kong milk candy: History

-History tells us that by the 1930s, the famous movie King Kong, was being shown in the city.
-Popular citizens compared the mold and size of the sweet with the figure of the big gorilla, baptizing it since then with the name of King Kong.
-Previously it was known as «Alfajor de Trujillo» and had a circular shape, however the "King Kong" is usually rectangular but circular presentations can be found on the market.
+The name of the recipe comes from the film King Kong, which was shown in the city Lambayeque during the 1930s.
+The citizens compared the mold and size of the sweet with the figure of the big gorilla, baptizing it since then with the name of King Kong.
+Previously it was known as Alfajor de Trujillo and had a circular shape, although the "King Kong" is usually rectangular but circular presentations can be found on the market.
 Nowadays there are many factories that specialize in making this sweet, the most recognized being the company San Roque and "Lambayeque fabrica de dulces", "Huerequeque", "Evocada", and "Tumbas Reales" among others.